CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-03.md

 https://azure.microsoft.com/en-us/services/open-datasets/catalog/covid-19-open-research/

 In response to the COVID-19 pandemic, the [Allen Institute for AI](https://allenai.org/) has partnered with leading research groups to prepare and distribute the COVID-19 Open Research Dataset (CORD-19), a free resource of over 47,000 scholarly articles, including over 36,000 with full text, about COVID-19 and the coronavirus family of viruses for use by the global research community.
-This dataset is made available by the the Allen Institute of AI and [Semantic Scholar](https://pages.semanticscholar.org/coronavirus-research).
+This dataset is made available by the Allen Institute of AI and [Semantic Scholar](https://pages.semanticscholar.org/coronavirus-research).

 This dataset is intended to mobilize researchers to apply recent advances in natural language processing to generate new insights in support of the fight against this infectious disease.